-Treatment for a brain tumor should be individualized.
-It should be based on a person's age, general health, and the size, location, and type of tumor.
+Treatment for a brain tumor differs depending on several factors: a person's age, general health, and the size, location, and type of tumor.

 Purpose of This Summary